YUCHEN005/RATS-Channel-A-Speech-Data/README.md

 # RATS-Channel-A-Speech-Data
-We create a public repository for RATS Channel-A Speech Data, which is a chargeable dataset under LDC.
+We create a public repository for RATS Channel-A Speech Data, which is a chargeable dataset under LDC ([official website](https://catalog.ldc.upenn.edu/LDC2015S02)).
 Here we release its Log-Mel Fbank features and several raw wavform listening samples.

 ## Log-Mel Fbank features